 One of the queries that the epidemiologist constructed to explore these prescribing practices was to use the advanced search to look for patients who were prescribed a weaker asthma medication within 3 months of both the start and end date of the LABA prescription.
-However, this query also returned patients who had been prescribed a LABA either before or after the query sequence (Difficulty #2).
-The epidemiologist immediately noticed this error in the results display, and modified the query to include the specification that there were no LABA prescriptions before the initial, weaker prescription, or after the final prescription.
+However, since the dataset spanned a significant portion of the patients' histories, this query also returned patients who had either began or ended their treatment with LABAs.
+To eliminate these results, the query was modified to include the specification that there were no LABA prescriptions before the initial, weaker prescription, or after the final prescription.
 The final query, and the results it produced, can be seen in Figure 16.